IPAS: An Adaptive Sample Size Method for Weighted Finite Sum Problems with Linear Equality Constraints: Abstract

 \section{Abstract}

 Optimization problems with the objective function in the form of weighted sum and linear equality constraints are considered.
 Given that the number of local cost functions can be large as well as the number of constraints, a stochastic optimization method is proposed.
-The method belongs to the class of variable sample size first order methods, where the sample size is adaptive and governed by the additional sampling technique earlier proposed in unconstrained optimization framework.
+The method belongs to the class of variable sample size first order methods, where the sample size is adaptive and governed by the additional sampling technique earlier proposed in the unconstrained optimization framework.
 The resulting algorithm may be a mini-batch method, increasing sample size method, or even deterministic in a sense that it eventually reaches the full sample size, depending on the problem and similarity of the local cost functions.
 Regarding the constraints, the method uses controlled, but inexact projections on the feasible set, yielding possibly infeasible iterates.
 Almost sure convergence is proved under some standard assumptions for the stochastic framework, without imposing the convexity.
-Numerical results on relevant problems from CUTEst collection and real-world data sets for logistic regression show the stability and the efficiency of the proposed method when compared to the state-of-the-art methods.
+Numerical results on relevant machine learning experiments, i.e., real-world data sets for logistic regression problems, show that the proposed algorithm is competitive with the state-of-the-art methods.

 \textbf{Key words:} Constrained Optimization, Projected Gradient Methods, Sample Average Approximation, Adaptive Variable Sample Size Strategies, Nonmonotone Line Search, Additional Sampling.